Nabil Fekir transfer: 'I was ashamed' - France star's former agent blames player's entourage over failed Liverpool move | Goal.com

 Last month, Fekir claimed that he still did not know exactly why his tranfer to Anfield did not materialise.

-Fekir has made five La Liga appearances for Real Betis this season, scoring two goals and adding one assist.
+Fekir has made six La Liga appearances for Real Betis this season, scoring two goals and adding one assist.